perryatdmg/basic_python/README.md

 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/000.png)</br>
 ### Here we have at least one unit test per method:
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/007.png)</br>
-### In this case a unit test has indicated that either the method is not functioning as expected, (or perhaps the test case is not correct):
+### In this case a unit test has indicated that a Python method is not returning as expected value, (which is the purpose of writing test cases).
+In response the Visual Studio Code IDE with the Python extension interacting with the Pytest framework shows us which test case has an issue:
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/001.png)</br>
 ### The benefits of using an IDE such as Visual Studio Code are that, (the trained eye) can quickly see which unit tests are reporting a pass, (in green) and which unit tests are indicating an issue, (in red):
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/002.png)</br>